Big-ol-Corgi/Arduino_Uno_R4_LED_Matrix_Vertical2x2/README.md

       { 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0 }
     };
    ```
-5. Create the sketch loop with the drawNumber function:
+5. Create the sketch loop with the drawNumberFloat function:
    ```cpp
    void loop(){
     drawNumberFloat(48.50,frame);